aemilcar/vpa/2-Voice-Powered-Analytics-Alexa-Skills-Lab.md

 ### Step 2: Configure Alexa Backend

 Now that we've configured the voice interaction, let's set up your Lambda function to be triggered by your Alexa Skills Kit and leverage your DynamoDB metrics.
-Note: When you ran the initial setup CloudFormation in Module 1, a Lambda function with the name starting with **::Stack Name::-AlexaMetricSkill** was deployed.
+Note: When you ran the initial setup CloudFormation, a Lambda function with the name starting with **::Stack Name::-AlexaMetricSkill** was deployed.

-1. Check your **AWS region** as the Lambda function needs to be in the same region that your previous resources created in Module 2 were created.
+1. Check your **AWS region** as the Lambda function needs to be in the same region as the resources created earlier.

 2. **Open the Lambda function, starting with ::Stack Name::-AlexaMetricSkill** that was deployed with the Setup Cloudformation.
 Then we'll **Configure your trigger**: Under Configuration, and in **Add Triggers** pane, **select Alexa Skills Kit** from the list.
 It will then add this trigger to your Lambda function.

 3. **Scroll down to Configure Triggers**, **click Skill ID verification disable**.
-Note: optionally you can use the Alexa SkillID to lock down the lambda function to your specific Alexa Skill; this is a best practice.
+Note: optionally you can use the Alexa Skill ID to lock down the lambda function to your specific Alexa Skill; this is a best practice.
 Next, click the **Add** button, then scroll to the top of the Lambda function and click **Save**

    ![img](./media/images/Alexa_Lab_10.png)